Joalor64GH/Rhythmo-SC/docs/01 - scripting.md

 }
 ```

-As long as you've done everything correctly, you script should functioning.
-Otherwise, report an issue and a solution will be found.
+As long as you've done everything correctly, your script should functioning.
+Otherwise, report an issue.